Hip Roof vs Gable Roof: A Professional Comparison

 Pros of a Hip Roof:

-• Consistent Eave Lines and Visual Appeal: The uniform slopes create a cohesive and elegant look, adding curb appeal.
+• Consistent Eave Lines and Visual Appeal: The uniform slopes create a cohesive and elegant appearance, adding to the curb appeal.

 • Increased Stability: With inward sloping sides, hip roofs provide excellent wind resistance, ideal for areas prone to storms or heavy snow.